TailAdmin/free-react-tailwind-admin-dashboard/README.md

    yarn install
    ```

-   > On `npm` some included packages can cause peer-deps issue with React 18 while installing.
-   >
-   > Use the `--legacy-peer-deps` flag, at the end of the installation command, as a workaround for that.
+   > Use the `--legacy-peer-deps` flag, if you face issues while installing.

 2. Start the development server:
    ```bash